×

 Implications of the End of Support for Businesses Using HP-UX

-As organizations continue to use HP-UX after its end of support, one of the most pressing concerns is the increased likelihood of hardware failures.
+Many organizations keep running their systems after HP-UX end of life support has ended.
+The most critical concern they face is the increased likelihood of hardware failures.
 This issue arises from several factors:

 Aging Hardware